pieterbeulque/devine-bootstrap/README.md

 Quick project setup in different programming languages and for different purposes.

 ## What?
-* Node.js server set-up for RESTful API's
+* Node.js server setup for RESTful API's
+* PHP server setup for RESTful API's

 ## To do
 * Basic front-end setup (Gruntfile)
 * Hammer-template
-* Restful PHP API setup

 ## Credits
 Taught by [@duivvv](http://twitter.com/duivvv).